davideliason/davideliason.github.com/_posts/2018-10-3-express-sessions.md

 The sessionId will automatically be saved and sent in each client request to the server (inside the header).

 We use a *session store* to hold data because otherwise, if the server is restarted or the client-side application is closed, then the data will be lost.

+In my app, I attached a numbers key to the sessions object and updated that value with every subsequent request sent to the server.
+For me, it's helpful to see how these things actually work, because the documentation can be pretty lofty and wordy! ;)

+I used the 'session-file=store' module to create a local store instance file wherein the session data is saved.
+This is a baby-step for moving from cookie storage which will evaporate once the session is done.
+The session data is saved to that file.